paultag/notes.pault.ag/notes/go-debian.md

 programmer to implement smart(er!) logic based on upstream (or Debian) version numbers.

-This module is extremly easy to use and very straightforward, and not worth writing an example for.
+This module is extremely easy to use and very straightforward, and not worth writing an example for.

 # Final thoughts